Michigan Dairy Facts

 - The average Michigan cow produces 25,957 pounds of milk each year.
-That’s 3,056 gallons of milk!
+That’s just over 3,000 gallons of milk!

 - In supermarkets and local farmers markets, you can find milk, cheese, and yogurt produced by milk from Michigan dairy farmers.
 When you buy Michigan dairy products, you not only “buy local” and support area farmers… you buy quality.